jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/fian_ea.md

 ## Rules

-Fian Ea follow the same rules as the **Sea Elves** as stated in Mordankainen's Tome of Foes:
+Fian Ea follow the same rules as the **Sea Elves** as stated on page 62 of Mordankainen's Tome of Foes, with the following changes:

+- Fian Ea speak [the Gray Speech](/general/languages) (instead of Aquan).
+Their dialect is typically hard to understand for other speakers of the language
 - Fian Ea gain the [Child of Eluneia](/rules/child_of_eluneia) trait
 - Fian Ea gain the following Flaw: "I cannot harm a member of the [Fian Awin](/nations/sethai_federation), and must obey their commands"